schulstreamer12/nota/README.md

 Yes that was the only idea I had when I get this project started.
 I want a notepad, where you can organize your notes in folders, and it should be completley free from clouds-saving and etc.

+# Good to know / About the program / oddities
-Note:
+Note: <br>
 This app dont have auto save!
-When you have a .txt opened and you open another textdocument the text from the first document dont get deleted.
+When you have a .txt opened and you open another textdocument the text from the first document dont get deleted. <br>
+The txt files gets saved in the notes folder, which is located in the program folder.

 # Keyboard shortcuts